microsoft/Accera/docs/Manual/03 Schedules.md

 iii = schedule.split(i,2)
 iiii = schedule.split(ii,2)
 ```
-After the first split, the iteration space has a shape of (4, 4, 10, 11).
+After the first split, the iteration space has the shape (4, 4, 10, 11).
 After the second split, the shape becomes (2, 2, 4, 10, 11).
-Finally, the shape becomes (2, 2, 2, 2, 10, 11).
-The transformed schedule corresponds to the following python code:
+Finally, the shape becomes (2, 2, 2, 2, 10, 11) after the third split.
+The transformed schedule corresponds to the following Python code:
 ```python
 for i in range(0, 16, 8):
     for iii in range(0, 8, 4):